Worklytics/psoxy/docs/sources/msft-365/readme.md

-# Microsoft 365 Troubleshooting
+# Microsoft 365

+## Troubleshooting

-## Certificate creation via Terraform
+### DEPRECATED: Certificate creation via Terraform

+**DEPRECATED** - will be removed in v0.5; this is not recommended approach, for a variety of reasons, since Microsoft release support for federated credentials in ~Sept 202.
+See our module `azuread-federated-credentials` for preferred alternative.

 Psoxy's terraform modules create certificates on your machine, and deploy these to Azure and the keys to your AWS/GCP host environment.
 This all works via APIs.